Pathology - 24-hour urine collections (including those for 5-HIAA)

 Fairfield General Pathology, Broad Oak Suite, Rochdale Road, Bury, BL9 7TD

-Laboratory opening hours are 8 am - 8pm Monday to Sunday.
+Laboratory hours are 8am to 8pm Monday to Sunday.

 If you have been instructed to take the container to a ward or clinic, then take the container and request form there.